vigneswaranav/NewsReaderApp/README.md

    `APIManager` uses a specific endpoint from `API Endpoints` to fetch JSON data from the NYTimes API.

 2. **Response Parsing & Mapping**:
-   API response model objects (`NewsArticleModel`, `NewsArticleMediaModel`) are parsed, then mapped into domain models (`NewsArticleItem`, `NewsArticleMediaItem`).
+   API response model objects (`NewsArticleModel`, `NewsArticleMediaModel`) are parsed, then mapped to domain models (`NewsArticleItem`, `NewsArticleMediaItem`).

 3. **Repository**:
-   - **NewsArticleRepositoryImpl** decides whether to fetch from remote or local.
+   - **NewsArticleRepositoryImpl** decides whether to fetch from remote API datasource or local datasource(Core Data).
-   - If from remote, it parses/maps and saves into Core Data.
+   - If it is from remote API, it parses the response and maps to domain model objects and saves the entities into Core Data.
    - Returns domain models to the **Use Case**.

 4. **Use Case**: